barkbay/ipa-lemon-ansible/README.md

 Requirements
 ------------

-If you are using SELinux allow Apache to connect to an LDAP server :
+If SELinux is enabled you have to allow Apache to connect to an LDAP server :

 ```
 setsebool -P httpd_can_connect_ldap 1